zero-stroke/uptime/README.md

 ## Prerequisites

 For running with python, follow the below steps.
-Otherwise, I've also compiled it into an exe that you can point and click to run, so that is an alternative as well.
+Otherwise, I've also compiled it into an exe that you can point and click to run, so that is an alternative as well, though it might not be as consistent as the .py script.
+This has been tested to work on windows 10, 11, and Ubuntu.

 1. **Python**: Make sure Python is installed on your computer, version 3.10 or up
    - Download from: https://www.python.org/downloads/ make sure to check the box that says to add it to your "PATH".